NASUWT: Social partnership and work force reform

 From 2003 to 2010 the NASUWT was involved in "social partnership" – a programme of meetings between union leaders, the Labour government and employers' organisations.
 The meetings were initially to discuss pay and workforce issues but developed into a forum for broader discussion on policy proposals.
 The National Union of Teachers chose not to participate in social partnership.

 Social partnership was confined to the Labour government, and did not continue after the establishment of the Conservative and Liberal Democrat coalition in 2010.
 Instead, the union lodged a formal trade dispute with the government over workload, conditions of service, pensions, and jobs.
 In November 2011, members of the NASUWT voted by a 4-to-1 margin (on a 39% turnout) to take strike action, and begin working to the letter of their contracts.
 The NASUWT set aside historical differences with the National Union of Teachers; a joint declaration in May 2012 led to a co-ordinated work-to-rule and strike action in autumn 2013.

-NASUWT campaigns

-The NASUWT has initiated a number of influential campaigns in recent years, including a campaign leading to the abolition of a code of conduct proposed by the General Teaching Council, a campaign recognising the effects of cyberbullying, and a campaign to bar members of the British National Party from the teaching profession.
+In 2010, NASUWT lead a campaign leading to the abolition of a code of conduct proposed by the General Teaching Council.

-After 2010, the union joined campaigns against the coalition government.
+In 2011, it lead a campaign recognising the effects of cyberbullying, and a campaign to bar members of the British National Party from the teaching profession.
+The union also joined campaigns against the coalition government.
 It asserted that "the Education Act 2011 heralded the break-up of the entire state education service" and subsequently lobbied under the slogan "Reclaim the promise", harking back to the Education Act 1944.
 NASUWT encouraged its members to join marches sponsored by the TUC, and participated in the Robin Hood tax campaign.

+In 2026, the union started a campaign to lengthen fully paid maternity pay for teachers from 4 weeks, which it had been for over 25 years, to 26 weeks, and to improve paternity pay.